 The company has made known its intention to enter the regulated US sports betting market once this investigation came to an end.
 No doubt, though, state regulators might hesitate to provide it an entrance.

 That said, 5Dimes has already incorporated 5D Americas LLC in Delaware, allowing Varela the “use of her assets or the assets of the 5Dimes brand to explore future options, including, but not limited to, reconstituting the 5Dimes brand to be licensed to conduct legal, regulated gaming activities in the US and internationally.”

 According to Jeff Ifrah, Varela’s attorney, 5Dimes will now attempt to gain a legal operating license in New Jersey.

 Post-PASPA betting revenue is now over $25 billion

 Just over two years have passed since the US Supreme Court repealed the Professional and Sports Protection Act.
 Since then, legalized sports betting has boomed.

-For decades, obviously, Nevada has been the only state in which bettors could legally place wagers in the United States.
-Now, with $475 million wagered there in August, the Silver State pushed the regulated US total handle past the $25 billion mark.
+For decades, Nevada has been the only state in which bettors could legally place wagers in the United States.
+Now, with $475 million wagered there in August, the Silver State has pushed the regulated US total handle past the $25 billion mark.

 While New Jersey took over as the legal sports betting king in August, Nevada has driven the post-PASPA totals.
 Since the act went down in spring 2018, Nevada bettors have wagered over $10 billion, generating more than $600 million in revenue.
-This in comparison with New Jersey’s totals of $7.7 billion in handle and $532 million in revenue.
+This is in comparison with New Jersey’s totals of $7.7 billion in handle and $532 million in revenue.

-Only two other states have exceeded $1 billion in post-PASPA handle: Pennsylvania with $2.7 billion and Indiana with over $1 billion.
+Only two other states have exceeded $1 billion in post-PASPA handle: Pennsylvania, with $2.7 billion, and Indiana, with over $1 billion.